 Last call for the licensing in EU.
 Lithuania – among top destinations for UK FinTech’s

 Mr. Kvainauskas disclosed that there is a number of other UK applicants in the licensing process with the Bank of Lithuania.
 “The fact that applicant holds a license issued by UK’s Financial Conduct Authority usually is considered as an advantage allowing to expect faster licensing process and still be on time till the end of 2020”.

-The Bank of Lithuania jointly with other institutions in the country has already applied the following measures in order to establish a country as FinTech centre:
+The Bank of Lithuania jointly with Parliament and the Cabinet of Ministers has already applied the following measures in order to establish a country as FinTech centre:

 - The Bank of Lithuania allows to submit all the documents required to obtain a license not only in Lithuanian, but also in English.

 - There is no particular requirement for company management to reside in Lithuania or Europe.